mrocklin/slides/slides.md

-% Blaze
+% Blaze - Foundations for Array Computing
-% Mark Wiebe, Matthew Rocklin
+% Mark Wiebe, Matthew Rocklin - Continuum Analytics
 % Thursday July 10th, 2014

 ## Motivation

-The NumPy NDArray and Pandas DataFrame serve as foundational data structures for the numeric Python ecosystem.
+The NumPy NDArray and Pandas DataFrame are foundational data structures for the numeric Python ecosystem.

+##

-They are restricted to memory.
+But they are restricted to memory.

+TODO: expand

-## Other projects
+## Computational projects

 Lots of projects try to correct this